wd60622/project_nav/README.md

 The `nav create` command will create an alias for a project from the command line.
 It can be used in a few ways.

 #### 1. Create an alias for the current directory
-The command `nav create <alias>` create an alias to navigate to the *current working directory* with the given alias.
+The command `nav create <alias>` creates an alias to navigate to the *current working directory* with the given alias.

-After reloading the terminal, typing `<alias>` in the terminal will `cd` into the previous working directory.
+That is, after reloading the terminal, typing `<alias>` in the terminal will `cd` into the previous working directory.

 #### 2. Create an alias for specific directory